-- 1. Go to Event Policy Manager page (Registry > Events > Event Manager). - 2.
-In the Event Policy Manager page, click the [Create] button.
+1. Go to Event Policies page (Events > Event Policies).

+2. In the Event Policies page, click the [Create Event Policy] button.
 The Event Policy Editor page appears:

 - 3. In the Event Policy Editor page and set of tabs, you can define a new event.
-The Event Policy Editor page contains three tabs: - Policy.
-Allows you to define basic parameters for the event.
-This tab is described in the following section. - Advanced.
-Allows you to define pattern-matching for the event and also define event roll-ups and suppressions. - Suppressions.
-Allows you to suppress the event on selected devices.
-When you suppress an event, you are specifying that, in the future, if this event occurs again on a specific device, the event will not appear in the Event Console page or the Viewing Events page for the device.
+The Event Policy Editor page contains the following fields and tabs: - Policy Name.
+Enter a name for the event policy. - Enable Event Policy.
+This toggle allows you to enable and disable the event policy. - Policy Description.
+Enter a description of the event policy. - Match Logic.
+Allows you to define pattern-matching for the event. - Event Message.
+Allows you to enter an event message and the severity of the event, as well as event masking. - Suppression.
+Allows you to suppress the event on selected devices and device groups.